lex-node/governance/constitution/constitution.md

 * **Pocket Improvement Proposal (PIP):** proposals to upgrade any facet of the Pocket Network, including Protocol Upgrades and Governance Upgrades
 * **Pocket Core:** the Official Golang Implementation of the Pocket Network Protocol (aka "Pocket Core") available at the master branch of https://github.com/pokt-network/pocket-core, as it may be updated from time to time.
 [NOTE TO DRAFT: to be checked with team whether referring to the master branch is correct or if tying to "official releases" would be more appropriate]
 * **Pocket Development Company:** Pocket Network Inc., a Delaware corporation.
-* **Pocket Network:** at each time, the network recognized as having "netid: mainnet" by a majority of nodes running the Pocket Core at such time.
+* **Pocket Network:** at each time, the network recognized as having "netid: mainnet" by a majority of [nodes] [NOTE TO DRAFT: potentially should refer to both Validator Nodes and Seed Nodes even if "Pocket Blockchain" definition only refers to Validator Nodes?
+This definition perhaps has more justification to refer to the broader set of nodes] running Pocket Core at such time.
 * **Pocket Network Council (Council):** an unincorporated association of Stakeholders, represented by their ownership of Voting Tokens, who perform the Legislative function of the DAO
 * **Pocket Network Foundation (Foundation):** the Ownerless Foundation domiciled in the Cayman Islands, controlled by the Council to perform Executive functions
 * **Pocket Protocol:** /placeholder/
-* **Pocket Technologies:** /placeholder/
+* **Pocket Technologies:** /placeholder/ [NOTE TO DRAFT: GLOBAL REVIEW OF "POCKET NETWORK" vs. "POCKET TECHNOLOGIES" and where each is appropriate]
 * **Protocol Upgrades:** software updates to Pocket Core, approved according to PIPs
 * **ReturnOnInvestmentTarget:** an off-chain pricing parameter, enabling the Council to signal how many days they believe it should take an App to achieve the USD/Relay Target Range, accounting for the opportunity cost of using the Pocket Network versus competing services
 * **Settlement:** a penalty payment that proposers must make to prevent an Aragon Agreements challenge from escalating to Aragon Court